 Companies and organizations leading the trend

-• CNH Industrial has completed the acquisition of Augmenta following a two-year collaboration to expedite the advancement of their pioneering Sense & Act technology.
-Their focus lies in automating agricultural tasks through IoT and artificial intelligence, wherein data is instantly processed directly within the system.
+- CNH Industrial has completed the acquisition of Augmenta following a two-year collaboration to expedite the advancement of its pioneering Sense & Act technology.
+Their focus is on automating agricultural tasks using IoT and artificial intelligence, with data processed instantly within the system.

-• Dhiway and CultYvate have partnered to combine Dhiway’s state-of-the-art CORD blockchain technology with CultYvate’s IoT data.
-By harnessing the advanced features of CORD, the integrated solution will elevate the dependability and traceability of agricultural data, ultimately leading to increased efficiency and productivity.
+- Dhiway and CultYvate have partnered to combine Dhiway’s state-of-the-art CORD blockchain technology with CultYvate’s IoT data.
+By harnessing CORD’s advanced features, the integrated solution will enhance the reliability and traceability of agricultural data, ultimately increasing efficiency and productivity.

 Innovations in IoT applications for agriculture

-• The method uses sensors to measure weather, light, and water in the soil to figure out how much water the plants need and plan to water them.
-This water distribution plan is mapped to small wells at specific regions with instructions for precise irrigation.
+- The method uses sensors to measure soil weather, light, and water to determine how much water the plants need and plan watering.
+This water distribution plan is mapped to small wells in specific regions with instructions for precise irrigation.

 Partnerships and Acquisitions in IoT Companies for Agriculture

-• In July 2021, John Deere and Ericson, Brazil, partnered to provide mobile IoT solutions in the agricultural sector.
-The agreement includes equipping John Deere’s factories with 5G equipment to contribute to implementing an IoT-based digital transformation strategy.
+- In July 2021, John Deere and Ericson, Brazil, partnered to provide mobile IoT solutions in the agricultural sector.
+The agreement includes equipping John Deere’s factories with 5G equipment to support the implementation of an IoT-based digital transformation strategy.
 By November 2020, John Deere had obtained 5G licenses in five counties in Iowa and Illinois.
 This was part of the FCC auction for the Citizens Broadband Radio Service (CBRS) 3.5 GHz spectrum.

-• Ace Global Business Acquisition Limited, a special purpose acquisition company, entered a merger agreement with LE Worldwide Limited for $150 million upon seeing its growth potential in greenhouse farming solutions.
+- Ace Global Business Acquisition Limited, a special purpose acquisition company, entered into a merger agreement with LE Worldwide Limited for $150 million, recognizing its growth potential in greenhouse farming solutions.
 LE’s main products are consumer and commercial LED lighting solutions that integrate with various IoT and smart city projects.
 It is a key component provider of data-enabled greenhouse farming solutions.

 5. Regenerative agriculture is the next big thing.